-iSurf specialise in teaching surfing and stand up paddle boarding (SUP) on the whole range of different beaches that the Isle of Wight has to offer as they are a fully mobile surf school.
-Run by Surfing GB qualified surf coach Chris Mannion, who has been riding waves (and wiping out!) for nearly 20 years, Chris started teaching surfing on the Isle of Wight at just 16 years of age so is confident he knows the best and safest surfing spots the Island has to offer.
+iSurf, a fully mobile surf school, specialise in teaching surfing and stand up paddle boarding (SUP) on the whole range of different beaches that the Isle of Wight has to offer.
+Run by Surfing GB-qualified surf coach Chris Mannion, who has been riding waves (and wiping out!) for nearly 20 years, Chris started teaching surfing on the Isle of Wight at just 16 years of age so is confident he knows the best and safest surfing spots the Island has to offer.

-From its campus and marina in Cowes, UKSA’s team of experienced and fully-qualified instructors provide a comprehensive range of ocean-based training; making sailing and watersports accessible to everyone.
+From its campus and marina in Cowes, UKSA’s team of experienced and fully qualified instructors provide a comprehensive range of ocean-based training; making sailing and other, general Isle of Wight watersports accessible to everyone.

-There are courses in everything from kayaking and windsurfing, moving up through dinghy and keelboat sailing to yachting in which you can take skippering, yachtmaster and cruising qualifications.
-As a registered youth charity, UKSA is committed to inspiring children to get out on the water and try new experiences, as well as running school residential and day trips, special watersports programmes are run during the school summer holidays giving those as young as eight the opportunity to earn recognised qualifications.
+There are courses in everything from sea kayaking and windsurfing, moving up through dinghy and keelboat sailing to yachting, in which you can take skippering, yachtmaster and cruising qualifications.
+As a registered youth charity, UKSA is committed to inspiring children to get out on the water and try new experiences, as well as running school residential and day trips.
+Special watersports programmes are run during the school summer holidays too, giving those as young as eight the opportunity to earn recognised qualifications.

-If the wind is up and the conditions are right Windstalker Island Kitesports are likely to be on the waves around the Isle of Wight teaching others how to kitesurf with confidence.
+If the wind is up and the conditions are right, Windstalker Island Kitesports are likely to be on the waves around the Isle of Wight, teaching others how to kitesurf with confidence.
 You just ring Jane and Eric Harris at Windstalker to book a lesson and they’ll tell you where to be and meet you there with all the kit.
 Eric Harris started off as a land-boarder and then took up kitesurfing and is now a very experienced teacher of both sports.
-He’s especially good with more advanced students, teaching tricks and different moves in serious one to one sessions, but equally good with new students.
-Jane has been kite surfing for over four years and is great with newcomers.
+He’s especially good with more advanced students, teaching tricks and different moves in serious one to one sessions, but is equally good with new students.
+Jane has been kitesurfing for over four years and is great with newcomers.